ecornell/ai-tools-ahk/README.md

 ## What's this?

-A Windows tool that allows custom OpenAI prompts to be run on text in any window via global hotkeys.
+This is a Windows tool that enables running custom OpenAI prompts on text in any window using global hotkeys.

 **Where can it be used?**

-Almost anywhere in windows where you can enter text.
-Any text editor, search box or command line... even the text edit box that you use to rename files.
+Almost anywhere in Windows where you can enter text.
 &nbsp;